 A derived class inherits all members from its base class it doesn't override.
 Inheritance means that a derived class implicitly contains all non-overridden members of the base class.
-Both public and private property members are inherited, but only public property members can be overridden.
+Only public and protected property members can be overridden.

 A property member in a derived class is said to override a property member in a base class when the derived class property member has the same name and kind (instance or static) as the base class property member.
 The type of an overriding property member must be assignable (section 3.8.4) to the type of the overridden property member, or otherwise a compile-time error occurs.